-Drawing fur from imagination can be very frustrating.
-You've seen it, you know what it is, but when you try drawing it, you end up with a bunch of straw.
+Drawing fur from memory can be very frustrating.
+You've seen it, you know what it is, but when you try fur drawing, you end up with a bunch of straw.

-If this is your problem, in this tutorial I will show you how to solve it.
+If this is your problem, in this tutorial I will show you how to draw fur.
 First hint?
 You need to draw what you see, not what you know!

 - Sheets of paper

 - HB pencil

 - 4B pencil

 Let's start with some theory.
 You'll be able to draw fur much better just by learning these few simple facts.